JavaFXpert/wikibrowser-service/README.md

 * [] Handle issues like when SPARQL query failed more gracefully
 * If relationship is removed from Wikidata, delete it from Neo4j at the same point at which relationships are added (MERGE)
-* [] Add a language property to Item nodes stored in Neo4j that aren't currently in English, and use that property to invoke the /thumbnail endpoint from WikiVisGraphController
+* [] Add a language property to Item nodes stored in Neo4j that aren't currently in English, and use that property to invoke the /thumbnail endpoint from WikiVisGraphController.
+Perhaps, in addition or instead of, use the item ID to get thumbnails (currently slower though)
 * Create process that generates MERGE code for missing properties in ItemRepository.java
 * [] Make the graph not so jumpy, and consider implementing sigmajs or visjs
 * WikiSearchController search() method probably needs to do a query to get the article URL for the article title (as it currently returns titles with spaces)